Why Is My Shoutcast Server Private? Was a question asked recently by someone on the Shoutcast forums.

 Listen2MyRadio don’t allow users shoutcast servers to be public, Even if you have set your encoder to public.

 It’s another huge drawback with a free shoutcast service as you have to get your listeners to tune in via a webpage on their domain.

-You could ask their technical support dept if they will make your server public but the answer will always be NO.
+You could ask their technical support department if they will make your server public but we guess the answer will always be NO.

 It’s not even as if the free service on @listen2myradio is any good in the first place It always buffered when I tried the service about 10 years ago.

 I don’t think it will have improved any since.

 Also steer clear of Shoutcast/Icecast hosts that claim to offer “Unlimited” listeners… There NO such thing as “Unlimited” every server maxes out bandwidth eventually.